 The best way to describe Iceland is: Magical

 Check out my blog to see my daily log of events, reflections, and lessons learned about all things Iceland

 With LRTT, Limited Resource Teacher Training, I became a Teacher Fellow, traveling to Belize to work with teachers in the capital city of Belmopan.
 While not in the classroom with teachers, I studied the culture of Belizeans and Maya.

-July 2019-through grant funding from the Virginia Geographic Alliance (VGA), I participated in a three day expedition to study global climate change indicators on the Eastern Shore of Virginia and Tangier Island.
+July 2019 and 2022-through grant funding from the Virginia Geographic Alliance (VGA), I participated in a three day expedition to study global climate change indicators on the Eastern Shore of Virginia and Tangier Island.